Allaye/githisstry/README.md

 run <b>npm run dev</b> command

 # using the frontend
+go the any browser and type http://localhost:3000/ and run it

 The tool can be use to get commit info on any public repo

 input the username of the repo(owner username) e.g google